JamesRandall/Simple-Paging-Grid/README.md

 * Easily customised through templates
 * Sorting
 * Customisable cells
-* Coming soon: example ASP.Net MVC3 project containing a grid loading dynamic data from the server
+* ASP.Net MVC4 project containing a grid loading dynamic data from the server and showing use of the refresh method.

 ## Release History

 Date       |Version |Changes
 -----------|--------|--------
-31/12/2012 |0.50    |Added an empty grid template, fixed a bug where the next and last buttons show when the grid is empty, added clearfix to buttonbar template
+17/03/2013 |0.50    |Added an empty grid template, fixed a bug where the next and last buttons show when the grid is empty, added clearfix to buttonbar template, moved to a better internal code model, added method support along with refresh data and current page data.
+Also included MVC example.
 29/12/2012 |0.40    |Improvements to templates, adoption of bootstrap style page numbers, POST supported for server side communication, bug fixes resulting from Handlebars adoption in 0.30
 08/09/2012 |0.30    |Updated to use the Handlebars template library for greater flexibility 03/06/2012 |0.20    |Function data source, header templates, loading overlay, minimum size, page numbers